Jorge Cori: Career

 In May 2013, Cori finished tied for third (fourth on tiebreak) in the American Continental Championship and as a result he qualified for the Chess World Cup 2013.
 In July 2013, he won the 18th Balaguer Open.
 In the following month, he competed in the World Cup in Tromsø, Norway; after drawing the two classical games against Teimour Radjabov, Cori won the first rapid game, but lost the second one.
 In the third game he didn't show up in time, as Cori, due to language barrier, misunderstood the start time (6:50 instead of 6:15), and was forfeited due to "zero tolerance" rule; he drew the fourth game and therefore was eliminated from the tournament.
-Later that month, in August 2013, he placed second at the Open of Sants, Hostafrancs & La Bordeta in Barcelona, behind Baskaran Adhiban.
+Later that month, in August 2013, he placed second at the Open of Sants, Hostafrancs & La Bordeta in Barcelona, behind Adhiban Baskaran.
 In September 2013, Cori tied for 3rd–4th in the World Junior Championship.
 He tied for first place, placing third on countback, in the 3rd Panama Open scoring 7/9.

 In July 2014, he tied for first in the Benasque Open with 6½/9 points, placing second on countback.
 Later that month, he finished runner-up in the 5th Iberoamerican Championship in Linares, Jaén, Spain.
 In April 2015, Cori won the 6th Latin Chess Cup in Vicente Lopez, Argentina, edging out Axel Bachmann on tiebreak.

 In May 2015, his first place the Zonal 2.4 Championship qualified him for the Chess World Cup 2015.
 Later in the same month, he finished third in the 10th American Continental Championship in Montevideo.
 Cori decided to not participate in the World Cup in order to compete for the last time in the World Junior Championship and his spot was taken by his sister Deysi, who finished third in the Zonal 2.4 Championship.
 In 2016, at the 42nd Chess Olympiad, he won an individual bronze medal playing board 2 thanks to his rating performance of 2810.